pingcap/docs/ticdc/ticdc-architecture.md

 Barrier TS is generated when a DDL statement is executed or a Syncpoint is used.

 - This timestamp ensures that all changes before this DDL statement are replicated to the downstream.
 After this DDL statement is executed and replicated, TiCDC starts replicating other data changes.
 Because DDL statements are processed by the Capture Owner, the Barrier TS corresponding to a DDL statement is only generated by the Processor thread of the owner node.
 - Syncpoint Barrier TS is also a timestamp.
 When you enable the Syncpoint feature of TiCDC, a Barrier TS is generated by TiCDC according to the `sync-point-interval` you specified.
-When all table changes before this Barrier TS are replicated, TiCDC will record the time point, from which data replication continues next time.
+When all table changes before this Barrier TS are replicated, TiCDC records the global Checkpoint downstream, from which data replication continues next time.

-TiCDC determines whether data has been replicated to Barrier TS by comparing the global checkpoint TS and Barrier TS.
-If global checkpoint TS equals to Barrier TS, all tables have advanced to Barrier TS.
-If global checkpoint TS does not equal to Barrier TS, there are tables that have not advanced to the Barrier TS.
-In this case, the Barrier TS will not be updated, and no resolved TS of a table will exceed Barrier TS, that is, no table's check point TS will exceed Barrier TS.
+After a Barrier TS is generated, TiCDC only replicates data changes that occur before this Barrier TS to downstream.
+Then TiCDC checks whether all target data has been replicated by comparing the global CheckpointTS and Barrier TS.
+If global CheckpointTS equals to Barrier TS, TiCDC continues replication after performing a designated operation (such as executing a DDL statement or recording the global CheckpointTS downstream).
+Otherwise, TiCDC waits for all data changes that occur before Barrier TS to be replicated to the downstream.

 ## Major processes

-This section describes the major processes of TiCDC to help you better understand its principles.
+This section describes the major processes of TiCDC to help you better understand its working principles.

 ### Start TiCDC